The Seljuk Han of Anatolia

 Antalya Museum

-Although mostly devoted to antiquities of the Greek period, this intimate museum houses a section on Seljuk art, notably coins.
+Although mostly devoted to antiquities of the Greek period, this intimate museum houses a section devoted to Seljuk art, notably coins.
 The Seljuk room contains a tile panel from Alaeddin Keykubad's kiosk behind the stage of the Aspendos theater.